 Try sending this to 50 people via your LinkedIn profile.
 Most likely, about half of these people will respond.
 Remember that these people know people and reaching out to 50 could really mean reaching out to hundreds.

 Are you following up after you submit your resume?
 A follow up after submitting your resume can set you apart from the rest of the applicants.
 Many people don’t send a follow up email and that’s a mistake.

 There is a fine line between sounding desperate and interested so ensure your timing and message are correct.
 For more on this, check out our post on following up after submitting your resume.

 You should about a week before following up, but ensure there is no job posting end date.
-Some job posting (mostly government jobs) have an open and end date.
+Some job postings (mostly government jobs) have an open and end date.
 They accept resumes until the end date, so don’t reach out before the closing date as this will look desperate and unprofessional.

 If there is no end date, wait around five business days from the time you sent your resume.
-Here is what your follow up email should look like:
+Here is what your first follow up email should look like:

 This is a good template to start with and you can mix it up depending on your industry or the company.
 It shows that you have a real interest in working for the company by naming the company and the requirements.
-Using one template for all follow-ups will be obvious to the hiring manager and that’s a big turnoff.

 If you don’t receive an email, you can try following up in another two weeks.